NERC-EDS/co-creation-toolkit/src/content/case-studies/integrated-environmental-data-platform.md

 ### 1. Identify User Groups via Literature

-We started with past user research, collating reports, papers, survey rersults and interview transcripts from past projects, these were all public documents that involved users expressing thoughts on various environemntal data services.
+We started with historical user research, collating reports, papers, survey rersults and interview transcripts from past projects, these were all public documents that involved users expressing thoughts on various environemntal data services.
 Through this mini systematic review, and with a little help from Google NotebookLM, we identified the following as potentially key user types of the EDS:

 * Environmental Data Analysts
 * Climate Scientists